 The only way to know if this approach is best for you is to make a spreadsheet and compare the different plans.
 You should also keep in mind that paying off one debt does not make getting an approval a sure thing.
 Talk with the lenders you are interested in working with to see how close you are to an approval.
 If an improvement in your debt-to-income ratio is what you need, this plan could help.

-If you can eliminate a high monthly payment debt before applying for a mortgage, you will be able to afford a higher house payment.
+If you can eliminate a high monthly payment debt before applying for a mortgage, you can qualify for a higher house payment.
 It could be the difference between affording the house you want and getting rejected.

 Look Around Before Making Dramatic Changes

-Ultimately, the more you understand about credit approval decisions, the smarter you can be about turning your rejection into an approval.
+Ultimately, the more you understand about credit approval decisions, the smarter you can be about turning your student loan refinance denial into an approval.